jodyheavener/bonusly-github/README.md

 - Points are only awarded on a successful merge, which means point assignment comments can be added and removed at any point before merging.
 - Comment authors must have a publicly available email so GitHub can retrieve it via the API.
 - This plugin looks up Bonusly users by email, so commit and comment authors email must be associated with a user in Bonusly for points to be successfully awarded.
+- The user that generated the GitHub API token will be used to post the followup comment.
+Set up a machine user and token to have a "bot" perform API actions and commenting.

 ## Development